 This was the ancient method of teaching.
 A teacher may describe a particular event to convey a spiritual lesson to be derived from that event.
 Sometimes the events were symbolic.
 Sometimes they were historical.
 Jesus used both symbolic events (parables) along with historical events describing David, Samuel and others as he taught his disciples, for example.

 As these various lessons were collected by ancient scholars, some rascals sought to organize them to achieve a purpose they were not originally intended to achieve.
-Thus we end up with a mix of patched-together teachings of particular events, together with a speculative attempt to tie them together by ecclesiastical scholars that sought to provide credibility for their respective organizations.
-This occurred amongst both the Jewish religions and the Christian religions at different times, effectively building upon each other.
+Thus we end up with a mix of patched-together teachings of particular events, together with a speculative attempt to tie them together by sectarian scribes that sought to provide credibility for their respective organizations.
+This occurred among the different sectarian institutions at different times, effectively building upon each other.

 Thus, while one can find historical relationships with God through the ages, the intent of the original scrolls was not to create a history of mankind.
 The intent was to teach us - through some key events - some historical and some symbolic - lessons on who we are and what our purpose in life should be.